stelzinga/MF/Management_Framework.md

     - Embody diversity, inclusion, and belonging

 ### Bylaws
-Bylaws also referred to as the generic *Rules*, represent a broad range of texts that frame the *conditions* under which the Venture *must* operate and how it *must* organise itself.
+Bylaws also referred to as the more holistic *Rules*, represent a broad range of texts that frame the *conditions* under which the Venture *must* operate and how it *must* organise itself.
 Bylaws represent the Venture's interpretation of laws, rules, regulations and possibly also guidelines imposed by the Environment and which effectively provide *boundaries* on Services and Operations.
 They result from the Venture operating directly or indirectly in one or more Countries with corporate and tax laws and Sectors that are regulated globally and/or nationally.
 In addition, Ventures can themselves define rules with regards to what it deems the Venture should comply with even if this is not mandated by any official institution.
 Often, such Venture imposed rules will also embody the Values mentioned above.
 The definition of Bylaws is a result from the SWOT process, see below.

 Examples of Bylaws are Articles of Association, Company Laws, Company Policies, Company Rules, Sector Regulations, etc.